NG-NEST/ng-nest/lib/ng-nest/ui/rate/examples/en_US/default/default/readme.md

 ---
 order: 1
-label: '基础用法'
+label: 'Base'
 ---

-使用 `ngModel` 属性做双向绑定值。
+Use the `ngModel` property for two-way binding values.